chaseaham/DataAnalytics_AttackProbability/README.md

 imonth: The month that the attack happened
 iyear: the year that the attack happened
 iday: the day that the attack happened
+specificity: location

 We will use descriptive statistics to have an overview of how the data looks and determine the kind of relationships that exist in the dataset.
 We will use data visualization to chart the data in a form that is easy to understand and interpret.
-Regression analysis(relationships between variables), two sample t test(determine if means are equal), correlation analysis and one way Anova will be used to solve objective 2, 3, 4 and 5.
+Regression analysis(relationships between variables), two sample t test(determine if there is significane for two variables), correlation analysis(determine relationship between two variables) and one way Anova(comparing more than two variables) will be used to solve objective 2, 3, 4 and 5.
 The results of this study are as shown below.

 # Results
 	# Descriptive

        		vars   	n    	mean  	 sd     median   trimmed  mad    min     max      range    skew      kurtosis nhours    1   	1937  	9.99  	90.40      0      0.60    0.00    0       999       999     10.82     115.33
 	nwound    2  	165380 	3.17  	35.95      0      0.89    0.00    0       8191      8191    174.70    36808.41
 	ndays     3   	3869  	40.60 	143.68     4      11.31   4.45    0       2454      2454    8.25      89.50

 Table 1